Anas436/Brain-Tumor-Detection/README.md

 https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection
 ```
 # Describe the project
-## Dataset deatils:
+## Dataset details:
-### About Dataset
+### About the Dataset
-This data set contains 253 image .There have two category in this dataset.
-One is no(which is determine that patient  have no brain tumor) and another class is yes(which is use to determine patient  have brain tumor).
+This data set contains 253 images.
+There are two categories in this dataset.
+One is no(which is used to determine that the patient has no brain tumor) and another class is yes(which is used to determine patient has a brain tumor).

-#### Dataset dstribution:
+#### Dataset distribution:
-we split our dataset in three set.Such as:
+We split our dataset into three sets.
+Such as:

        Train dataset
        Validation dataset